zephyrproject-rtos/zephyr/doc/application/index.rst

    CONFIG_WARN_EXPERIMENTAL=y

-For example, if option ``CONFIG_FOO`` is experimental, then enabling it and :kconfig:option:`CONIG_WARN_EXPERIMENTAL` will print the following warning at CMake configure time when you build an application:
+For example, if option ``CONFIG_FOO`` is experimental, then enabling it and :kconfig:option:`CONFIG_WARN_EXPERIMENTAL` will print the following warning at CMake configure time when you build an application:

 .. code-block:: none